MikeGale/Goggles01/README.md

     ! avatar:  specifies a *valid* HEX color code for your Goggle.
     ! license: specifies the license of a Goggle's instructions.

-Goggles are self-contained text files hosted in Github or  Gitlab.
+Goggles are self-contained text files hosted onn Github or  Gitlab.
 They contain instructions defining how the Brave Search chooses and ranks results.
 They do this by imposing exclusions / discards, boosts and deboosts (downranks) to the native rankings produced by the search engine.
-They can target specific URL patterns  (and, eventually, website titles and other aspects of Web pages) and indicate how each ranking should be altered.
+They can target specific URL patterns  (and, eventually, website titles and other aspects of Web pages) and define how each ranking should be altered.

 A Goggle file consists of instructions, one per line.
 Empty lines, or comments (starting with an exclamation mark: '!') are ignored.
 If there are invalid instructions, the Goggle will fail on submission, there will be feedback on the problem.
 Failed Goggles will not be executed.

 ## Background[^1]
 [^1]:  [Whitepaper on the "Goggles" idea](https://brave.com/static-assets/files/goggles.pdf)

 There are many web pages and domains on the Internet, (more than 300 million domains are listed in some places [^2]).
-Typical web search engines cannot handle all of this content, so they discard a lot.
-This effectively censors what search engines deliver, often making the best content **for you** unreachable using them.
-Goggles is an approach to give some control to the user in return for some preparation work up front.
+Typical web search engines cannot handle all of this content in the time available, so they throw out most potential **search results**, on many queries.
+This effectively censors what search engines deliver, often making the best content **for you** unreachable uby them.
+Goggles is an approach to give some control to the users in return for some preparation work up front, by the user.
 [^2]:  [One count of Internet domain by top level domain](https://research.domaintools.com/statistics/tld-counts/)

 Current search engines aim to deliver results to the user within about one second.
 To do that they typically split the search into several phases.
 The first "recall phase" uses fast and simple techniques to obtain a lot of matches.
-There may be billions of them.
-These are then pruned to deliver probably a few thousand.
+There may be a lot of them.
+The list is then pruned to deliver maybe a few thousand.
 The phases that remove most of the initial candidates are often known as precision phases, they are increasingly sophisticated and costly to run.
 The final phase is "ranking" which puts the results into the order that the user sees.

 Goggles are most powerful when they apply to many results, not few.